 An acrobatic fielder and flamboyant wicketkeeper-batsman is born.
 AB de Villiers was destined to be a sportsman - such was his natural talent that tennis, golf, cricket or rugby could have been his calling.
 Cricket won, and by the age of 21 he was being hailed as "the future" in South Africa.
 After a bright start to his career in 2004, there were a couple of years when he sparkled only intermittently but 2008 turned out to be memorable.
 He made a double-hundred against India, and his match-winning knocks of 174 at Headingley and 106 not out in Perth paved the way for historic Test series wins in England and Australia.
 In 2010, de Villiers broke Gary Kirsten's record for the highest South African score, making an unbeaten 278 against Pakistan.
 The year after, he was named the limited-overs captain.
-Early in 2015, he broke the world record for the fastest ODI ton, scored off 31 balls, in a ODI at the Wanderers, cementing his reputation as perhaps the most versatile and destructive batsman of the 2010s.
+Early in 2015, he broke the world record for the fastest ODI ton, scored off 31 balls, and the fastest one-day 150, off 64 balls, cementing his reputation as perhaps the most versatile and destructive batsman of the 2010s.

 A big day in Sri Lanka.
 Their life as the eighth Test-playing nation began today in Colombo with a one-off Test against England.
 Sri Lanka made a good fist of it too: England only managed a first-innings lead of 5, and with Sri Lanka 167 for 3 in their second innings, things were getting interesting.
 Then John Emburey broke the habit of a lifetime and took a match-winning five-for, Sri Lanka lost seven wickets for eight runs, and England breezed home by seven wickets.
 An 18-year-old student called Arjuna Ranatunga was in the Sri Lankan side, and made 54 in the first innings.